About maths and numeracy skills

 Ideas for books and reading

-Here are some books that feature numbers, counting, shapes and sizes:
+Here are books that feature numbers, counting, shapes and sizes:

 - Counting kisses by Karen Katz